SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 1. What laws and regulations in your jurisdiction regulate the collection and processing of personal data?
 Are there any aspects of those laws that have specific relevance to cross-border investigations?

-The laws and regulations in Japan regulating the collection and processing of Personal Data (defined in question 3) are as follows:
+The laws and regulations that regulate the collection and processing of personal data in Japan

 - Act on the Protection of Personal Information (the APPI);